fokhrun/gamlastan_tours/README.md

 - Showing how many spots left to reserve in the reserve form
 - Reservation with less clicks/typing
 - More images of different types of tours
+- Better SEO support

+## Bug Needs to be fixed

+- Page loading is a bit slow (about 500ms)

 ## Testing